 - Episodes: 24

-Set in a medieval world filled with magic and monsters, a new king ends up taking over the throne and he is determined to change the Kingdom of Roland for the better.
-He orders his friend Ryner and a beautiful swordswoman Ferris to seek out the Legendary Hero relics in the name of world peace.
-However, the two end up discovering something way more dangerous.
+Set in a medieval world filled with magic and monsters, a new king takes over the throne and is determined to bring positive change to the Kingdom of Roland.
+To achieve this goal, he orders his friend Ryner and the skilled swordswoman Ferris to seek out the Legendary Hero relics in the name of world peace.

 13. Yuu Yuu Hakushou